Fishers COVID-19 FAQs

 - Social distance between tables inside venues

 The City Services Building, and the traffic ticket payment window, are now open to the public.
 Traffic tickets can be paid during regular business hours.
 The traffic payment kiosks in the City Services Building, for making credit card payments in person, are not currently available.
-In person payments at the City Services Building can only be paid by cash, cashier’s check or money order at this time.
+In-person payments at the City Services Building can only be paid by cash, cashier’s check, or money order at this time.

-Residents can continue to make transactions online, including paying tickets, paying sewer and stormwater bills, and permit application and payment.
+Residents can continue to make transactions online, including paying tickets, sewer and stormwater bills, and permit application and payment.
 DPW & Engineering Projects are proceeding business as usual with staffing precautions in place.

 Police & Fire Department

 These departments are open with business as usual, with special protocols in place.
-T

 Meetings & Appointments

 The City of Fishers is working to reduce the number of external meetings during this time.
-If you have a scheduled meeting and are unsure if it is continuing, please reach out to the City staff member you are planning to meet for information.
+If you have a scheduled meeting and are unsure if it is continuing, please reach out to the City staff member you are planning to meet with for information.